 - Use plastic to build the bed

-Of course, you can also choose a type of wood that resists rot naturally.
+You can choose a naturally rot resistant wood (such as cedar).
 However, Mother Nature will still have her way over time, and even the most rot-resistant wood will eventually decay.

 In this article, we’ll take a closer look at each of the 5 methods to keep your raised garden bed from rotting.
 We’ll also look at when you should use each of methods.